-A little stress can keep you on your toes and help you get things done, but persistent stress reduces productivity and is probably doing you damage.
-Stress is also a contributing factor to many farm accidents.
+A little stress can keep you on your toes, keep motivation levels high, and help you get things done, but persistent high-level stress reduces productivity, impairs decision making and is probably doing you damage.
+Stress is also a contributing factor to many farm injuries.

-- Talk to yourself: Instead of getting annoyed and irritable when things go wrong, tell yourself you won’t let this get to you.
+- Talk positively to yourself: Instead of getting annoyed and irritable when things go wrong, tell yourself you won’t let this get to you.
 Try it, it works.
-Talk out loud—out on the farm, who’s going to hear you?

 - Talk to your friends: Chances are you’re not the only one who feels the way you do, and talking may help you find solutions you hadn’t thought of on your own.

-- Talk to a professional: If you feel you can’t manage, talk to an expert (for farm tasks as well as your own wellbeing).
+- Talk to a professional: If you feel you need a hand, talk to an expert (for farm tasks as well as your own personal wellbeing).
 If there are not many services in your area, or you’d prefer something more private, there are confidential phone lines and online services you can use to support your social and emotional wellbeing.